April Marie Kemp

-The mother of two beautiful girls, age 8, and age 4.
-Ms. Loposky has dedicated herself to Marley’s Mission and all it represents.
+The mother of two beautiful girls.
+Ms. Kemp has dedicated herself to Marley’s Mission and all it represents.
 Her commitment to Marley’s Mission is a personal one – her then 5 year old daughter was attacked in the early morning hours of July 5, 2009, in their home in Taylor, PA.
 Police immediately responded to her home and captured her daughter’s attacker.

 From there, Marley’s Mission was born.

-Ms. Loposky has seen firsthand her daughter’s interaction with horses and their innate ability to help children like her heal – unconditional love and trust – from horse to child and child to horse.
-Ms. Loposky has successfully completed Level 1 training in Equine Assisted Psychotherapy (EAP) Certification from the Equine Assisted Growth and Learning Association (EAGALA), an internationally recognized leader in EAP.
+Ms. Kemp has seen firsthand her daughter’s interaction with horses and their innate ability to help children like her heal – unconditional love and trust – from horse to child and child to horse.
+Ms. Kemp has successfully completed Level 1 & 2 training in Equine Assisted Psychotherapy (EAP) Certification from the Equine Assisted Growth and Learning Association (EAGALA), an internationally recognized leader in EAP.

 In September, 2011, she was among the honorees named “Great Women of Northeast Pennsylvania” at Glenmaura National County Club sponsored by Impressions Media and The Times Leader.
-Also, in September 2011, Ms. Loposky travelled to San Diego, California, on behalf of Marley’s Mission, to accept the “Best New Charity Award” at the 3rd Annual Classy Awards.
+Also, in September 2011, Ms. Kemp traveled to San Diego, California, on behalf of Marley’s Mission, to accept the “Best New Charity Award” at the 3rd Annual Classy Awards.

-Ms. Loposky has been a frequent guest speaker for various community groups and colleges and universities including the University of Scranton, Marywood University and Keystone College.
+Ms. Loposky has been a frequent guest speaker for various community groups, colleges and universities including The University of Scranton, Marywood University, Keystone College and Baptist Bible College.

 “We are known by the tracks that we leave.”
 Native American Proverb